 Lesson 1 About 85% of my identity is based on getting sufficient sleep.
 After several days of less than four hours of sleep (none of them consecutive) the talkative, thoughtful person who cracks jokes to deal with stress becomes a simmering pot of boiling rage which spills over at the slightest thing.
 A pacifier I cleaned minutes before pops out and falls straight to the floor and suddenly I am using every curse I know on gravity, Newton and any living relatives.
 Jekyll never made a potion.
 He just didn’t sleep for a few weeks.

 Lesson 3 Like just about everything in Brazil, baby stuff is super expensive here. $50 is too much to spend on preemie clothes or any baby clothes.
-Call my cheap but I don’t want to spend more than $20 on an outfit she will either spit up on, poop on or outgrow after only three wearings.
+Call me cheap but I don’t want to spend more than $20 on an outfit she will either spit up on, poop on or outgrow after only three wearings.

 Lesson 5 I don’t want big breasts.
-I used to think I wanted some slightly larger to balance out my bottom half.
+I used to think I wanted some slightly larger breasts to balance out my bottom half.
 Nope.
 Not anymore.
 I’m totally content with and miss my modest B cups.
 Hats off to you ladies who have the back muscles and patience to tolerate these weights hanging off your front and bouncing around as your work out, jog, take stairs, try to sleep, etc.

 Lesson 6 The only practical outfit for a newborn is a onesie.
 Being told this and eventually learning this from experience will not stop you from continuing to buy super adorable dresses which make her closet look spectacular.